anwarmagribi/Bulk-File-Rename/README.md

 # Bulk-File-Rename
 ## Summary
 A Tkinter / Python program that can rename all files in a directory.

 It features the options to append text, prepend text, remove text, find &amp; replace text as well as capitalize and lowercase text.
-If you want to view changes after you have made them you can do so by pressing the Show
+If you want to view changes after you have made them you can do so by pressing the 'Show Changes' button.

 ## Installation Instructions